Vaccine History: Scientists – In Memoriam

 Read more in his obituary published by The New York Times»

-Dr. H Fred Clark was a scientist at The Children's Hospital of Philadelphia where he co-invented the rotavirus vaccine known as RotaTeq®.
+Dr. H Fred Clark was a scientist at Children's Hospital of Philadelphia where he co-invented the rotavirus vaccine known as RotaTeq®.
 The vaccine uses a strain of rotavirus originally isolated from a cow, but modified in Dr. Clark's lab to include individual genes from human rotavirus strains.
-By modifying the virus in this way, Dr. Clark and colleagues, including Dr. Stanley Plotkin and Dr. Paul Offit, Director, Vaccine Education Center, were able to devise a vaccine that induces protective immunity in babies, preventing the severe diarrhea and vomiting common with this infection.
+By modifying the virus in this way, Dr. Clark and colleagues, including Dr. Stanley Plotkin and Dr. Paul Offit, Director of the Vaccine Education Center, were able to devise a vaccine that induces protective immunity in babies, preventing the severe diarrhea and vomiting common with this infection.

 The Children’s Hospital of Philadelphia recognized Dr. Clark in 2006 with its highest honor, the Gold Medal, which is awarded to those who have had a profound impact on children’s health in the United States and worldwide.

 Dr. Clark also devoted much of his time over the years to providing care and support to Haitians who suffered from poverty and injustice.
 He was one of those rare individuals whose life-saving scientific discovery and dedication to those less fortunate will live well beyond him.
-Dr. Clark passed away on April 28, 2012 in Philadelphia, Pa., at the age of 75.
+Dr. Clark passed away on April 28, 2012 in Philadelphia, PA, at the age of 75.